Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/information_05_automated_backups/guide.en-gb.md

 We back up our managed analytics services every 1 hour (incremental snapshots), 12 hours, or 24 hours (full backups) — depending on the product — with the ability to restore from the latest point in time, based on the retention period of the chosen customer plan.

-- PITR:

-Either you run into a problem or you just want to see what your data looked like at a prior date, you can restore your data to any point in time within the retention period of the chosen customer plan for PostgreSQL and MySQL.
-For MongoDB Enterprise the point in time must be within the last 24 hours.

 Whether you encounter an issue or simply want to view your data from a previous date, you can restore your data to any point in time within the retention period of the chosen customer plan.

 ## Engine Specifications